 There are also many situations where this Defense does not apply and you should call to discuss your facts.

 The Derek Smith Law Group, PLLC handles a multitude of cases that involve sexual harassment in New York City.
-For further information, please feel free to call us at 212-587-0760 or toll-free at 877.469.5297 or contact us online.
+For further information, please feel free to call us at 800-807-2209 for a free consultation or contact us online.

 - How Employees Can Take Paid Leave While Schools Are Closed - September 14, 2020

 - George Floyd’s Death Opens Communications About Race at Work - June 19, 2020